Rikkylami/CC_defaulters/README.md

 It did create more "False Positives" (flagging safe people for review), but from a bank's perspective, it's much cheaper to send an automated check-in email to a safe customer than it is to lose thousands of dollars on a missed default.

 ### Visualizing the Change
-*(Note: I've included screenshots of my charts below to show how the model improved!)*

 ![Confusion Matrix](Confusion_matrix.png)
 > *My final confusion matrix.
 You can see it aggressively catches the True Positives (bottom right) and avoids the False Negatives (bottom left).*

 ![Feature Importance](feature_importance.png)
 > *This chart shows which features the Random Forest thought were most important.
 My custom Utilization ratio ended up being a huge help!*